 - Property placed in service and disposed of in the same tax year. - Property converted from business use to personal use in the same tax year it is acquired.
 Property converted from personal use to business use in the same or later tax year may be qualified cellulosic biomass ethanol plant property. - Property required to be depreciated using the Alternative Depreciation System (ADS).
-For other property required to be depreciated using ADS, see Required use of ADS under Which Depreciation System (GDS or ADS) Applies, in chapter 4. - Property financed with the proceeds of any obligation the interest on which is exempt from tax under section 103 of the Internal Revenue Code. - Property for which you elected not to claim any special depreciation allowance (discussed later). - Property for which a deduction was taken under section 179C for certain qualified refinery property.
+For other property required to be depreciated using ADS, see Required use of ADS under Which Depreciation System (GDS or ADS) Applies, in chapter 4. - Property any portion of which is financed with the proceeds of any obligation the interest on which is exempt from tax under section 103 of the Internal Revenue Code. - Property for which you elected not to claim any special depreciation allowance (discussed later). - Property for which a deduction was taken under section 179C for certain qualified refinery property. - Other bonus depreciation property to which section 168(k) of the Internal Revenue Code applies.